 But don’t worry, we’re here to help.
 In our simple guide we explain what the implications of falling inside IR35 are and what this could mean to you and your contractors.

 When a contractor’s assignment is considered inside IR35, this means that, for all intents and purposes, they are considered to be an employee of the end hirer.

-Who decides if my contractor’s assignment is inside IR35?
+Who decides if a contract is inside IR35?

 Since the public sector reform in 2017, and the private sector reform in April 2021, the responsibility for assessing the IR35 status of an assignment now falls with the end hirer and not the contractor, provided the end hirer is not a small company.